kumararunpathak/file-processor/README.md

 Required sofware: Node and npm

 Steps:
-Go to the folder fileupload:
+Go to the folder file-processor:

 Run below commands to install dependencies npm install